emredogan7/graph-of-thrones/README.md

 ### Summary  statistics  for each character:

-The summary  statistics  for  the  minimum,  maximum  and  average  number  of  characters  each character has interacted with is achieved with the following cypher query.
+The summary  statistics  for  the  minimum,  maximum  and  average  number  of  characters  each character has interacted with is achieved with the following cypher query:

 ```
 MATCH (c:Character)-[i:INTERACTS]->()